ODOT issues weekly traffic advisories for Mahoning and Trumbull counties

 Beginning Monday in Milton Township, Interstate 76 over Lake Milton will have various daily and nightly lane restrictions through Friday for bridge sealing.

-In Trumbull County, Salt Springs and South Leavitt roads in Lordstown is closed at Muth Road through Monday for railroad crossing repairs and roadway repaving.
+In Trumbull County, Salt Springs and South Leavitt roads in Lordstown are closed at Muth Road through Monday for railroad crossing repairs and roadway repaving.

 Also, Salt Springs between Ellsworth-Bailey Road and state Route 45 and South Leavitt between Palmyra and Hewitt Gifford roads in Lordstown have various daily lanes restrictions for resurfacing, until further notice.